Jacob-Pickard/Quiz-App/README.md

         (None at the moment)
     - Features
         [X] Add more questions
-        [X] CSS & UI/UX updates, website looks atrocious right now [X] An animation which pops up to show you how many points you gained from answer a question
     - Technical Debt
         [X] Refactor QuizPage, seperate the questions into their own JSX (or JSON?) file so as to prevent clutter.
         [X] Do QuizPage and Leaderboard need to be in a components folder?

 Completed
     - Features
+        [X] An animation which pops up to show you how many points you gained from answering a question.
-        [X] Add a way to pre-select your name for the leaderboard [X] Create a button that clears the locally stored JSON for the leaderboard [X] Create a feature that randomizes the order of the questions
+        [X] Capitlization on the buttons so that they are not in All-Caps [X] CSS & UI/UX updates, website looks atrocious right now [X] Add a way to pre-select your name for the leaderboard [X] Create a button that clears the locally stored JSON for the leaderboard [X] Create a feature that randomizes the order of the questions